Rosengate/exedra/README.md

 Documentation
 ===
-Documentation and the homebase for exedra is currently hosted here : http://exedra.rosengate.com.
+Documentation and the homebase for exedra is currently hosted here : http://exedra.rosengate.com (not updated)

 Booting up \Exedra\Application
 ======